mohitpai/journey-optimizer.en/help/using/offers/api-reference/offer-delivery-api/edge-decisioning-api.md

 Refer to the documentation on [decision management](https://experienceleague.adobe.com/docs/experience-platform/edge/personalization/offer-decisioning/offer-decisioning-overview.html#enabling-offer-decisioning) for more information on how to deliver personalized offers using Adobe Experience Platform Web SDK.

->[!NOTE]
->
->The use of Decision Management in Adobe Experience Platform Web SDK is only available for a set of organizations (Limited Availability).
-If you want to leverage this feature, contact your Adobe account executive.

 ## Adobe Experience Platform Web SDK {#aep-web-sdk}

 Platform Web SDK replaces the following SDKs: